saulakh/youbot-hanoi-tower/README.md

 I structured the PickAndPlace as a list of tasks, and organized the Hanoi Tower job as a series of PickAndPlace jobs to move each cube in the Hanoi Tower.
 I am still refining this section, but the youBot is able to move the cubes from the start pad to the goal pad.

 The way I calculated the controls had a huge impact in this milestone, specifically with how I calculated the pseudo inverse of the Jacobian matrix.
 If the Jacobian matrix became singular or nearly singular, the pseudo inverse method generated unreasonable speeds and prevented the controller from finding a possible solution.
-I will continue updating my approach as I learn more, and plan to try implementing a weighted pseudo inverse next.
-Hopefully this will also help the youBot drive its base more effectively, instead of straightening out the arm first.
+I will continue updating my approach as I learn more, and plan to try implementing a tolerance and/or weighted pseudo inverse later to hopefully drive the youBot more effectively.

 ### Project Build Instructions